 * These programs are offered online

 The university hosts an array of musical, literary and other cultural events in St. Anne's Chapel, Wiegand Lecture & Recital Hall, Flavia Salon and Clark Commons.
+In 2014-15, 600+ external bookings were recorded with an estimated attendance of more than 35,000.
 The Lajos Balogh Performance Shell is a wonderful venue for outdoor theatrical and musical performances.
-The Marylhurst Bookstore also offers an inviting meeting space that hosts small events.
-The Art Gym, recipient of the 2005 Governor's Arts Award, is a showcase for Pacific Northwest artists.
+The Art Gym, recipient of a $1.25 million grant from the Robert and Mercedes Eichholz Foundation, is a showcase for Pacific Northwest artists.
 More than a dozen student organizations operate on campus.

 Shoen Library is a center for learning and scholarship for Marylhurst students as well as the surrounding community.
 With a comprehensive collection of books, e-books, periodicals, e-journals, CDs, DVDs, streaming video and audio, electronic research databases, computer labs and quiet space for study and reflection, Shoen Library is a favorite destination for students.
 Open seven days a week, Shoen Library houses meeting rooms, an art gallery, the Writing Center, the Math Resource Center, ESL tutoring and the ITS Help Desk.